Wondering how to file for divorce in Ohio? We cover everything you need to know about the process and how to get started.

 Before getting into the nuts and bolts of how to file for divorce in Ohio, here’s what you need to know about the different types of divorce in Ohio.

-Ohio law outlines 11 permissible reasons for divorce.
-Nine of these grounds are "fault-based," meaning one party's actions caused the marriage to end, and two are considered "no-fault" grounds for divorce.
+Ohio divorce laws outline 11 permissible reasons for divorce.
+Nine of these grounds are "fault-based," meaning one party's actions caused the marriage to end, and the final two grounds are considered "no-fault" grounds for divorce.

 In a fault-based divorce in Ohio, the spouse who filed for divorce must prove that the other party’s actions caused the end of the marriage.